 The statutory presumption also applies to occupational diseases and harmful exposures.
-In short, certain named diseases (see disease schedule in the Workplace Health, Safety and Compensation Administrative Regulations) will be presumed compensable if they are reported and workplace exposure to associated harmful substances is confirmed.
+In short, certain named diseases (see disease schedule in Regulations) will be presumed compensable if they are reported and workplace exposure to associated harmful substances is confirmed.

 27.05 Serious and Wilful Misconduct